rasmus-storjohann/ReduxTypescript/redux_architecture.md

 };

 ```
-But now I get a compilation error:
+This gives a compilation error:

 ```
 src/stores/counter.ts(32,46): error TS2339: Property 'payload' does not exist on type 'Readonly<{ type: string; payload: { value: number; }; }> | Readonly<{ type: string; }>'.
 ```

-_We_ know that the payload is there when the type is equal to `constants.SET_COUNTER`, but at this point the compiler doesn't.
-We _could_ cast the action to the correct type in the reducer, but there is a much better way: with a magic `makeAction()` helper function, the compiler error goes away:
+I know that the payload is there when the type is equal to `constants.SET_COUNTER`, but how to explain this to the compiler?
+We _could_ cast the action to the correct type in the reducer, but there is a much better way: with this helper function the compiler error goes away:

 ```
 export interface Action<T extends string> { type: T };